LinkedInLearning/advanced-mongodb-code-challenges-2504707/chapter-2/challenge-1/README.md

 Use `findOne()` to run the following queries:

-1. Return the customer id associated with an order, given an order id
 1. Return the full customer document associated with an order, given an order id
    - Use `findOne()` to obtain a customer id from an order and then use that to return a customer using `findOne()`) with that ID.
 This should be a nested call.